 Informed consent

-- For children under the age of 16, you will sign a consent form on their behalf.
+- For children under the age of 16, you will sign a consent form for them.

-- We will record your child’s details (name, date of birth, NHS number) and your contact details.
-We need this information so that we can send blood samples to the NHS service for testing and so that we can contact you in the future.
+- We will write down your child's information (name, when they were born, and their NHS number) and your contact information.
+We need this so we can send the samples to the NHS laboratory for testing and so that we can contact you about the study.

 Blood tests

-- The blood test will involve your child donating a small blood sample (half to one teaspoon).
-Blood samples will also be collected from biological parents if taking part.
+- The blood test will take some blood (about half a teaspoon to one teaspoon) from your child.
+Blood samples will also be collected from mum and dad if they are taking part.

-- DNA will be extracted from blood by the NHS East Genomics Laboratory Hub (NHS EGLH).
-Some of the DNA sample, labelled only with a study number, will be sent to a commercial company called Illumina who specialize in whole genome sequencing.
-They will read your child’s genetic code.
+- The DNA will be taken from the blood at the NHS lab (NHS East Genomics Laboratory Hub).
+Some of the DNA, with just a number not a name, will be sent to a commercial company called Illumina so they can read your child’s DNA code.

-- The genetic code will then be sent back to NHS EGLH who will look for any changes in it that shouldn’t be there.
+- Then the DNA code will be sent back to the NHS lab, where scientists will look for any changes in the code that shouldn't be there.

 Result

-- We will ask your child’s doctor to provide information describing their cerebral palsy to help the NHS EGLH team decide if any changes in your child’s genetic code are important.
-The EGLH team will write a result report and send it to your child’s doctor.
+- We will ask your child’s doctor to tell us about your child's cerebral palsy.
+This will help the lab to decide if any changes in your child's DNA code are important.
+The lab team will write a report about the results of the genetic test and send it to your child's doctor.

-- A relevant finding - A genetic change has been found that has caused or contributed to your child’s diagnosis of cerebral palsy, or
+- A useful finding - A change in the DNA code has been found that caused or helped cause your child's cerebral palsy, or

-- No relevant findings – At the current time, no genetic changes have been found that have caused or contributed to your child’s diagnosis of cerebral palsy
+- No useful findings - Right now, no changes in the DNA code have been found that caused or helped cause your child's cerebral palsy

-- A genetic counsellor who is part of the study team will be available to answer any questions you may have about the result, and they can also be contacted at any time during the study if you have concerns or need further information.
+A genetic counsellor who is part of the study team can answer any questions you have about the results.
+You can also call them anytime during the study if you have worries or need more information.

 Interview (optional)

-We will ask families to be interviewed about their experience of WGS testing, but this is optional.
-The interview will be by phone/video call at a time that is convenient to you, it will be recorded (audio-only) and take about 30-45 minutes.
-Other family members taking part in the study could also take part in the interview, should they want to.
-Your child is welcome to take part in the interview if they wish.
+One year after you are told the result, we will ask families to chat about their experience of the genetic testing, but this is optional.
+The chat will be on the phone or on a video call at a time you tell us.
+It will be recorded (just the sound) and take about 30-45 minutes.
+Other family members taking part in the study could also join the chat if they want to.
+Your child is also welcome to join the chat if they like.

 Is there anything else involved?